Children are growing up in a world with a bigger range of online activities than ever before and it is our aim to ensure children can do so safely.

 At home, children may be given unsupervised access to the Internet.
 This, potentially, allows them to access all kinds of society (both good and bad) and bring them virtually into their homes.

-We want our website to provide parents/carers/pupils will a range of information to help them keep safe online.
-If you have any questions about e-safety please speak to a member of staff or to our E-Safety Coordinator Mrs Bosworth (Class 2).
+We want our website to provide parents/carers/pupils with a range of information to help them keep safe online.
+If you have any questions about e-safety please speak to a member of staff or to our E-Safety Coordinator Mrs Bosworth (Class 3).

 - Explore e-safety sites – There are lots of links below to useful e-safety sites for children.
 They are great fun to explore, so why not browse through them with your children?

-- Facebook / Bebo / Myspace – Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.
+- Facebook, Instagram and other social media/entertainment platforms– Many of these sites have a minimum age limit of 13, so our pupils should not be using them.
+It is worth considering the risks of these platforms to children and looking carefully at what children have access to.

 - Keep your computer in a shared area – Talk to your child about what they are doing online and, if possible, set up your computer in a shared area at home so that you can all share in the wonderful sites that are available online.